pulumi/docs/content/tutorials/creating-resources-kubernetes/index.md

 ## Next steps

-In this tutorial, you create a virtual machine instance configured as a web server, and you created a firewall resource configured for public web access by referencing the Pulumi Registry.
+In this tutorial, you created a Kubernetes deployment resource, and you created a Service resource by referencing the Pulumi registry.
 You also reviewed resource properties and example usage of various resources.

 To learn more about creating resources in Pulumi, take a look at the following resources: